-In the marketplace of Pakistan there is a variety of clever, simply made cages, tools, utensils, toys and other objects, mostly made out of very low-cost or waste materials.
-The Project has hired a self-taught craftsperson to collect, study, and make design plans for some of these marketplace things, so that disabled persons can learn to make and sell them.
+In the marketplace of Peshawar there is a variety of clever, simply made cages, tools, utensils, toys and other objects, mostly made out of very low-cost or waste materials.
+The Project has hired a self-taught craftsperson to collect, study, and make design plans for some of these marketplace things, so that people with disabilities can learn to make and sell them.
 To follow are a few examples.
 For more complete instructions, write to Mental Health Centre, Mission Hospital, Peshawar, N.W.F.P., Pakistan.

-Marketplace crafts for self-employed production by disabled persons www.hesperian.org

-These examples and the examples on the next page are from FAMN/UNICEF Community Rehabilitation Development Project, Peshawar, Pakistan.
+Marketplace crafts for self-employed production by people with disabilities These examples and the examples on the next page are from FAMN/UNICEF Community Rehabilitation Development Project, Peshawar, Pakistan.